Nonintegrability of time-periodic perturbations of single-degree-of-freedom Hamiltonian systems near homo- and heteroclinic orbits: Abstract

 \section{Abstract}

 We consider time-periodic perturbations of single-degree-of- freedom Hamiltonian systems and study their \emph{real-meromorphic} nonintegrability in the Bogoyavlenskij sense using a generalized version due to Ayoul and Zung of the Morales-Ramis theory.
 The perturbation terms are assumed to have finite Fourier series in time, and the perturbed systems are rewritten as higher-dimensional autonomous systems having the small parameter as a state variable.
 We show that if the Melnikov functions are not constant, then the autonomous systems are not \emph{real-meromorphically} integrable near homo- and heteroclinic orbits.
-We illustrate the theory for two periodically forced Duffing oscillators.
+Our result is not just an extension of previous results for homocliic orbits to heteroclinic orbits and provides a stronger conclusion than them for the case of homoclinic orbits.
+We illustrate the theory for two periodically forced Duffing oscillators and a periodically forced two-dimensional system.